Skip to main content

 Saudi and Israeli Officials Visit Washington to Discuss Possible Strikes on Iran, Axios Reports

-• Senior defense and intelligence officials from Israel and Saudi Arabia visited Washington to discuss possible military action against Iran.
+• Defense and intelligence officials from Israel and Saudi Arabia are meeting U.S. leaders to discuss Iran, according to Axios.

-• General Shlomi Binder provided intelligence on potential targets in Iran during meetings with U.S. officials.
+• General Shlomi Binder conveyed specific intelligence to the Trump administration on potential targets in Iran, U.S. officials stated.

 Insights by Ground AI